 The IAA Foundation funds education, research, and activities that benefit Illinois farm families and agriculture.
 They provide funding for programs such as Illinois Agriculture in the Classroom through fundraising events.
 The IFB Print Shop also operates under the Finance Division.
 Finance provides corporate support for the IAA Credit Union.

-The Member Services and Public Relations Division unifies all programs and information functions linking the state organization to the county Farm Bureaus, including human resource issues, membership recruitment and retention, program development, conference management, and training and education.
+The Field & Member Services Division unifies all programs and information functions linking the state organization to the county Farm Bureaus, including human resource issues, membership recruitment and retention, program development, conference management, and training and education.
 They also manage an internal website with resources and tools to assist with leadership development and CFB office management.
-Field Support & Programs, Training and Development, Marketing, and Membership Departments assist in all these areas.
+Field Support & Programs, Training and Development, and Membership Departments assist in all these areas.

 The Center for Agricultural Engagement works with the Illinois Agriculture in the Classroom (IAITC) & Illinois Farm Families partnerships to provide interactive and accurate information about agriculture to thousands of school children and adult consumers each year.
 High school 4-H and FFA members can participate in leadership and award programs sponsored by the Illinois Farm Bureau & Affiliates Youth Education in Agriculture Committee.
 Twelve Illinois college and university campuses are home to Collegiate Farm Bureau chapters, which engage students through opportunities in leadership, education, legislation, and networking.
 The Young Leader program provides personal and professional development opportunities for individuals ages 18-35 to fuel their passion for agriculture.

 The Governmental Affairs and Commodities Division helps turn Farm Bureau policy into legislative action.
 Staff serves as watch dogs, making sure regulations are based on common sense and fit with accepted farm practices.
 The focus is to create a farmer friendly environment at the national, state, and local levels.